 - People with type A blood have been shown to have lower levels of stomach-acid than other blood types, so a meat-based diet may not be digested as easily as a vegetarian based one.

-- Research has shown that certain blood types are at risk of developing specific diseases or conditions.
+- Research has suggested that certain blood types may be at risk of developing specific diseases or conditions.

 - People with type A blood also have a higher natural propensity for developing other diseases, such as cancer and diabetes.